katrinleinweber/Git-for-bio-scientists/git-it-on.md

 > - like good backup system
 > - very useful for line- or paragraph-based files
 > - medium useful for figures
-> - not useful for big non-text, or auto-generated files
+> - not useful for big, non-text, or auto-generated files

 ## What is Git?